Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Immunotherapy is a type of treatment that uses your body’s own immune system.
-It uses medicines that boost certain parts of the immune system.
-This helps your body fight off cancer cells.
-The treatments are known as biologic medicines.
-They help your immune cells recognize and attack the cancer cells.
+It uses medicines that help your immune cells recognize and attack the cancer cells.

 Your doctor may suggest immunotherapy if one of these cases applies to you:

 You have had surgery to remove the melanoma, but you are at higher risk of it coming back.
 Immunotherapy used after surgery is called adjuvant therapy.
 It may help lower the risk that the cancer will come back.
 Or it may delay the amount of time before the cancer comes back.
 It may also help some people live longer.

 The types of immunotherapy medicines used for melanoma include:

 Cytokine therapy (interferon alpha, interleukin-2)

 Pembrolizumab and nivolumab are medicines that uses antibodies to block the PD-1 protein on immune cells.
 An antibody is a substance that attacks other substances in the body.
 This helps the immune system to attack melanoma cells.
 This medicine is used to treat advanced melanoma.
 It’s given as an IV infusion every 3 weeks.